Years of AFCR Funding: 2010 to 2011

 The research has shown that specific groups of NSCLC patients such as women, patients who have never smoked or only smoked lightly, and patients of Asian origin have changes in the molecular make-up of EGFR – also called mutations – that allow the tumor to be highly responsive to the targeted therapy, EGFR TKI.

-In fact, Professor Tony Mok and his collaborators at The Chinese University of Hong Kong recently confirmed, in a landmark clinical study, that EGFR TKI is the first-line therapy for NSCLC patients who have these “sensitive mutations”.
+In fact, in 2009, Professor Tony Mok, his collaborators at The Chinese University of Hong Kong and other prestigious institutions confirmed, in a landmark clinical study, that EGFR TKI is the first-line therapy for NSCLC patients who have these “sensitive mutations”.
 NSCLC patients from nine countries in East Asia who had EGFR “sensitive mutations” had a better response and experienced much less unpleasant side effects with EFGR TKI than those treated with standard chemotherapy.

 Unfortunately, all patients who benefit from targeted EGFR TKI therapy will eventually develop resistance to the drug.
-The need of the hour is to learn why this resistance occurs so that a strategy can be developed to give these patients a therapy that will continue to work and effectively fight their cancer.
-To address this critical problem in personalized medicine, AFCR is supporting Professor Tony Mok at The Chinese University of Hong Kong to investigate why NSCLC patients become resistant to EGFR TKI.
+An unmet clinical need is to learn why this resistance occurs so that a strategy can be developed to give these patients a therapy that will continue to work and effectively fight their cancer.
+To address this critical problem in personalized medicine, AFCR previously supported Professor Tony Mok at The Chinese University of Hong Kong to investigate why NSCLC patients become resistant to EGFR TKI.

-Results from the Mok laboratory as well as other research laboratories have determined that patients may have another mutation in EGFR called “resistant mutation” that may cause their tumor to become resistance to EGFR TKI therapy.
-Professor Mok reasons that how an individual patient respond to EGFR TKI may depend on the tumor’s balance between these sensitive mutations – which enhance the tumor’s response to the targeted therapy, and the amount of the resistant mutation – which reduces the tumor’s sensitivity.
+Prior results from the Mok laboratory as well as other research laboratories had determined that patients may have another mutation in EGFR called “resistant mutation” that may cause their tumor to become resistance to EGFR TKI therapy.
+Professor Mok reasoned that how an individual patient responds to EGFR TKI may depend on the tumor’s balance between these sensitive mutations – which enhance the tumor’s response to the targeted therapy, and the amount of the resistant mutation – which reduces the tumor’s sensitivity.

-Professor Mok has established EGFR TKI as the standard first-line therapy for NSCLC patients whose tumors have the sensitive EGFR mutations.
+In 2009, Professor Mok had established EGFR TKI as the standard first-line therapy for NSCLC patients whose tumors have the sensitive EGFR mutations.
 While most of these patients respond to EGFR TKI for a while, eventually, all patients relapse and their tumors begin to grow again.
 An understanding of how patients develop resistance to this important targeted therapy is key for patients to experience longer disease-free survival and overall survival.
-The results of this much-needed project could help develop a future strategy for the prevention or delay of resistance to EGFR TKI.
+This knowledge could help develop a future strategy for the prevention or delay of resistance to EGFR TKI.